-To comply with SEA regulations, consultation is required during the scoping stage and the environmental report stage of the process.
-The consultation process for the scoping exercise is designed to provide the statutory consultees (Environment Agency, Natural England, Historic England) with an opportunity to comment on the scope of the Strategic Environmental Assessment for the north London Joint Waste Strategy.
-For the environmental report, which must be made available at the same time as the draft NLJWS, the public should also be part of the consultation process.
+To comply with SEA regulations, consultation was carried out during the scoping stage and during the environmental report stage of the process.
+The consultation process for the scoping exercise provided the statutory consultees (Environment Agency, Natural England, Historic England) with an opportunity to comment on the scope of the Strategic Environmental Assessment for the north London Joint Waste Strategy.
+The environmental report, which was made available at the same time as the draft NLJWS, the public were also made part of the consultation process.
 The consultation process is summarised in Table 2.

-Stage Consulted/ to be consulted How were they consulted/ how will they be consulted Scoping Report Statutory Agencies 11 , the GLA, NLWA Members and constituent boroughs All consultees were contacted via email and the GLA and the constituent north London boroughs received presentations 5 week consultation period running from 21 st March 2024 - 25 th April 2024 Environmental Statutory agencies, GLA, NLWA & Constituent 12 week wekle coversitetion posied Report boroughs, general public 12 week public consultation period
+Stage Consulted/ to be consulted How were they consulted/ how will they be consulted Scoping Report Statutory Agencies 11 , the GLA, NLWA Members and constituent boroughs All consultees were contacted via email and the GLA and the constituent north London boroughs received presentations 5 week consultation period running from 21 st March 2024 - 25 th April 2024 Environmental Statutory agencies, GLA, NLWA & Constituent 12 week public consultation period (November 24 Report boroughs, general public - Jan 25)